The renormalized locally covariant Dirac field: The categorical description

 Before introducing the coupling to background fields, let us first review the structure introduced in \cite{SandersDirac}.
-The connected component of the $\Spin$ group is denoted by $\Spin_0$, \cf Appendix~\ref{app:Spin} for a definition.
-A \emph{spin structure} $SM$ over $M$ is a principal $\Spin_0$ bundle over $M$ with a projection $\pi_S: SM \to FM$ to the frame bundle, which preserves the base point and intertwines the action of $\Spin_0$, i.e.,
+The identity component of the $\Spin$ group is denoted by $\Spin_0$, \cf \ref{app:Spin} for a definition.
+A \emph{spin structure} $SM$ over an oriented, time-oriented spacetime $M$ is a principal $\Spin_0$ bundle over $M$ with a projection $\pi_S: SM \to FM$ to the bundle of oriented, time-oriented, orthonormal frames, which preserves the base point and intertwines the action of $\Spin_0$, i.e.,

 where $S \in \Spin_0$ and $\lambda$ is the covering map to the connected component $\Lor_0$ of the Lorentz group.
-One defines the following category: \begin{description} \item[$\CatSpMan$:] The objects are spin structures $SM$ whose base spaces $M$ are oriented, time-oriented, globally hyperbolic manifolds.
+One defines the following category: \begin{description} \item[$\CatSpMan$:] The objects are spin structures $SM$ whose base spaces $M$ are oriented, time-oriented, globally hyperbolic spacetimes.
 A morphism $\chi: SM \to SM'$ is a principal $\Spin_0$ bundle morphism, covering an orientation, time-orientation and causality preserving isometric embedding $\psi: M \to M'$ such that $\pi'_S \circ \chi = \psi_* \circ \pi_S$. \end{description}

-In order to be able to functorially associate vector spaces and algebras to such spin manifolds, we also introduce the following categories.
+In order to be able to functorially associate vector spaces and algebras to such spin structures, we also introduce the following categories.

 \begin{description} \item[$\CatVec_{(i)}$:] The objects are locally convex vector spaces.
 The morphisms are continuous linear (injective) maps. \item[$\CatAlg$:] The objects are topological $*$-algebras.
 The morphisms are continuous injective $*$-algebra homomorphisms. \end{description}